Yung-Yu Chuang: Home Projects Publications Courses CV Links

 Linux Snoop

-A zoomin tool for visualizing a portion of your window on Linux and Windows.
+A zoomin tool for visualizing a portion of your screen on Windows, Linux and MacOS.

 Last Modified: